gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-texture.md

 Then at render time select a texture

-    textPositions.forEach(function(pos, ndx) {
+    *textPositions.forEach(function(pos, ndx) {

       +// select a texture
       +var tex = textTextures[ndx];

+      // scale the F to the size we need it. var textMatrix = m4.translate(projectionMatrix, viewX, viewY, viewZ);
       // scale the F to the size we need it.
-      // use just the position of the 'F' for the text var textMatrix = makeIdentity();
-      *textMatrix = matrixMultiply(textMatrix, makeScale(tex.width, tex.height, 1));
+      *textMatrix = m4.scale(textMatrix, tex.width * scale, tex.height * scale, 1);

 and set the uniform for the texture before drawing

-      textUniforms.u_texture = tex.texture;
+      *textUniforms.u_texture = tex.texture;

 {{{example url="../webgl-text-texture-different-text.html" }}}

 We've been using black to draw the text into the canvas.
 It would be more useful if we rendered the text in white.
 Then we could multiply the text by a color and make it any color we want.

 First we'll change the text shader to multiply by a color